A Bit-O History for Parents: Useful background on how we wound up where we are.

 In the U.S., the concept was adopted into an English format by the philanthropist Elizabeth Peabody.
 By the late 1800's many women were working in the factories of the industrial revolution.
 Young children would often be placed in "day nurseries" were they had little supervision or stimulation.
 Kindergarten became a better more enriched environment for the children of the working poor.

-And as child labor laws pushed kids out of the factories, the burgeoning public school system pulled them in and off the troublesome streets.
+And, as child labor laws pushed kids out of the factories, the new and burgeoning public school system pulled them in and off the troublesome streets.
 Over the ensuing years there was debate about what kind of learning should be incorporated in kindergarten.
 However, kindergarten remained optional and in fact still is in many states.

 By the 1950's, cold war anxiety would lead to a push for starting academic teaching at younger ages.
 Sputnik circled overhead and Americans panicked that we were “falling behind” the Russians.
-This led to a kind of "fear based" academic policy that continues today.
+This led to a politically motivated and "fear based" academic policy that continues today.
 This fear of "falling behind" continued with the rise of a successful Japanese car industry and technology in the 1970's and today with a fear of "falling behind" China.
 In addition, the age range for kindergarten has also shifted from 3-7y/o to 5 years old.
+Notice that these decisions were not based on theories of child development.

 Now, let’s have a look at the history of the Head Start Program.
 In 1965, after JFK’s assassination, President Johnson launched his “Great Society” campaign with goals of improving social justice.
 With the civil rights movement at hand and the hopes of raising disadvantaged children out of poverty, the Head Start Program would begin as a summer program and evolve into a comprehensive plan to address issues of emotional, cognitive, social, and nutritional natures.